-Do I need to stay in Boston for my required summer internship?
+Do I need to stay in Boston for my required practicum?

-No, the summer internship requirement can be met by working at an approved placement in any corner of the world.
-In recent years, students have done their internships in locations as diverse as Tanzania, the Philippines, Switzerland, France, and many US locations other than Boston.
+No, the practicum requirement can be met by working at an approved placement in any corner of the world.
+In recent years, students have done their practicums in locations as diverse as Tanzania, the Philippines, Switzerland, France, and many US locations other than Boston.

 What should my Statement of Purpose include?